-Partners are remunerated out of the distributable profits of KPMG CEE Partnership and are personally responsible for funding pensions and most other benefits.
-The allocation of profits to partners is proposed by KPMG Hungary's National Senior Partner, after assessing each partner's contribution for the year against agreed annual goals.
-The KPMG CEE Chairman approves this process and oversees its application.
+Partners are remunerated out of the distributable profits of the KPMG Korea (such profits being determined by the KPMG Korea Board) and are personally responsible for funding pensions and most other benefits.
+The final allocation of profits to partners is made by KPMG Korea after assessing each partner's contribution for the year.